flutter/website/networking.md

 Note that the HTTP APIs use [Dart Futures](https://www.dartlang.org/tutorials/language/futures) in the return values.
-We recommend you use the API calls with the `async`/`await` syntax as in the code above.
+We recommend using the API calls with the `async`/`await` syntax as shown in the preceding code sample.

 ## Decoding and encoding JSON

-This is supported via the [`dart:convert`](https://docs.flutter.io/flutter/dart-convert/dart-convert-library.html) library.
+Support for decoding and encoding JSON is provided by the [`dart:convert`](https://docs.flutter.io/flutter/dart-convert/dart-convert-library.html) library.

-To decode/parse the JSON string response into a Map:
+To decode the JSON string and parse the response into a Map:

 <!-- skip -->
 ```dart